smcclab/smc-course/_workshops/03-sampling-1.md

 ### Content/copyright

-- in this course (and maybe even in your own practice), go for it
+- in this course (and maybe even in your own practice), go for it!

 - in general, in an academic context, where there is no money flowing, use whatever you want, apart from: